vidavidorra/tools/src/vidavidorra-logo/logo.md

 From the [Horizontal line section](#horizontal-line-section), we know `c`.
 Again, due to the definition of $W$ we know that `d` must be two times `c`.
 Therefore, we can define it as $2HS$, which we'll call $VS$.

----

-# Construction
+# Sections

 The absolute origin for the logo is at the top left corner.
-The two sections of the logo each have their own 'origin', which is more like the start of the path of that specific section.
+The two sections of the logo each start with their initial point, which is the starting point of their section.

 ## Double V

-This table describes the construction of the double `V`, denoted by the non-dotted section of the logo below and the point numbers in the logo.
+This table describes the construction of the double `V`, denoted by the non-dotted section of the logo below, and the point numbers in the logo.

 | point      | horizontal (`x`)       | vertical (`y`) |
 | ---------- | ---------------------- | -------------- |